Foreclosure Process and Laws in Utah

 Learn how foreclosures in Utah work.

-If you default on your home loan payments in Utah, the servicer (on behalf of the loan owner, called the "lender" in this article) will eventually begin the foreclosure process.
-The method will most likely be nonjudicial, although judicial foreclosures are also allowed.
+If you default on your home loan payments in Utah, your loan servicer (acting on behalf of the lender) will eventually initiate the foreclosure process.
+In most cases, this is done through nonjudicial foreclosure, a streamlined process that doesn’t require court involvement, although judicial foreclosures are also permitted.

 Many deeds of trust in Utah have a provision that requires the lender to send a breach letter if you fall behind in payments.
 This notice tells you that the loan is in default.
 If you don't cure the default, the lender can accelerate the loan (call it due) and go ahead with the foreclosure.